godotengine/godot-docs/classes/class_@globalscope.rst

 The following BBCode tags are supported: ``b``, ``i``, ``u``, ``s``, ``indent``, ``code``, ``url``, ``center``, ``right``, ``color``, ``bgcolor``, ``fgcolor``.

-URL tags only support URLs wrapped by a URL tag, not URLs with a different title.
+URL tags support both URLs wrapped by a URL tag and URLs with a different title (``[url=address]text[/url]``).
+Support for URLs with a different title varies across terminal emulators.
+Most modern terminal emulators support them, but Terminal.app and conhost (the legacy Windows console) do not.

 When printing to standard output, the supported subset of BBCode is converted to ANSI escape codes for the terminal emulator to display.
 Support for ANSI escape codes varies across terminal emulators, especially for italic and strikethrough.
 In standard output, ``code`` is represented with faint text but without any font change.
 Unsupported tags are left as-is in standard output.